 A small knob of fresh ginger, grated finely

-- Bring the two sides of the paper together and fold to create a parcel.
+- Bring the two sides of the paper together and fold to create two parcels.

 - Bake it in a moderate oven (180℃) for approximately 20 minutes.